duneaught/diversitymod/README.md

 Known Issues
 ------------

-* Unicode seeds don't work, use ASCII only
+* Unicode seeds don't work, use ASCII
 * ctrl+a doesn't select all in the seed entry field, use ctrl+/ instead
 * The program is not currently compatible with Linux/Mac.
 * When the program closes unexpectedly, it leaves mod files installed.
 To fix, see: http://pastebin.com/mfreKXXT